 How is Gin Made?

-Gin-making begins with sourcing or making a base spirit, often a neutral spirit.
-For distillers making their own base, this is called gin mash.
-Once the base is ready, production involves three key stages: botanical preparation, redistillation or maceration, and post-distillation adjustments.
+First of all, gin-making begins with sourcing or making a base spirit, often a neutral spirit.
+Some distillers making their own base, which is called gin mash.
+Once the base is ready, the actual gin production involves 3 key processes: botanical preparation, redistillation or maceration, and post-distillation adjustments.

-- Steeping: Botanicals are soaked in neutral spirit, typically for up to 48 hours.
+- Steeping: Soaking botanicals in neutral spirit for up to 48 hours.
 This method is typically used for heavier botanicals like juniper and roots.

-- Vacuum Infusion: A modern technique that uses low pressure to preserve delicate flavors from botanicals like fresh citrus and florals.
+- Vacuum Infusion: A modern technique that uses low pressure to preserve delicate flavors like fresh citrus and florals.

-Gin can be made using distillation or non-distillation (compound) methods.
-Below is a comparison of the two approaches:
+Gin can be made using distillation or non-distillation (compound) methods:

 A. Distilled Gin Methods